Best Practices

 - Use relative paths and ensure that you know the directory in which the job starts.

-- Ensure that you have configured your program's memory / stack limits when necessary.
+) and make sure that everything works as expected.- Ensure that you have configured your program's memory / stack limits when neccessary.

-- Put all job requests in the script file using the #SBATCH magic cookie.
+- Put all job requests in the script file using the

-- Pay attention to the limiting factors such as: memory, number of slots and job run time.
+directive.- Pay attention to the limiting factors such as: memory, number of slots and job run time.

 - Submit your script with a run time of 5 minutes so that it has greater chance of failing early.
 If everything starts as expected,